FloridaMan7588/MacOS-efi/README.md

 # MacOS-efi
-This is a repository containing a basic hackintosh efi for a Ryzen 5 3600XT 6-Core Processor, Intel I225-V Ethernet controller, Radeon RX 580 Series all on an Asus ROG Strix B550-F Wifi gaming motherboard.
+This is a repository containing a basic hackintosh efi for a Ryzen 5 3600XT 6-Core Processor, Intel I225-V Ethernet controller, Radeon RX 580 Series all on an Asus ROG Strix B550-F Wifi gaming motherboard running MacOS BigSur.
 It has all of the necessary kexts, drivers, ACPI files and an OpenCanopy efi.
 This is using opencore 0.6.4 and was made with the opencore vanilla guide.

 Specific Details:
 CPU: AMD Ryzen 5 3600XT